awslabs/sagemaker-battlesnake-ai/README.md

 The included AI makes movement decisions in two steps:

   1. __Run a Neural Network Model__
-  2. __Run Heuristics__ (ie: additional code that can override the Neural Network's predicted best action so that your snake avoids colliding with walls, eats food if it is safe to do so, attempts to eat a competitor snake, ...)
+  2. __Run Heuristics__ (ie: additional code that can override the neural network's predicted best action so that your snake avoids colliding with walls, eats food if it is safe to do so, attempts to eat a competitor snake, ...)

 Several pre-trained neural network models are provided within this project as well as some default heuristics.
 These pre-trained models (snakes) are not designed to win the Battlesnake competition, so you'll have to improve them in order to have a chance of winning.
 The training environment is provided for you to make modifications and to retrain the neural network models in order to obtain better results.